 Kathleen was given her first camera, a Kodak Instamatic, by her aunt at the wise age of eight years old.
-Although she didn't know it at the time, that little plastic camera was to be an important vehicle for her to learn valuable lessons about love, vulnerability, happiness, being present, and showing up even when it is the most challenging.
+Although she didn't know it at the time, cameras and photographs were to be an important vehicle for valuable lessons for her in regards to love, vulnerability, and being present.
 She can often be found embracing the creative process whether in her domestic life, her studio, or in her teaching.

-Kathleen's work has been shown by many galleries including the Ellen Curlee Gallery and was included in The Flatfile Selections at the Contemporary Art Museum St. Louis.
-She has been a visiting artist or critic at many schools such as the University of Missouri – St. Louis, Southern Illinois University in Edwardsville, IL and the University of Missouri–Columbia, the Foundry Art Centre, etc. Her work is held in both private and public collections nationally.
+Her work has been shown by many galleries including the Sheldon Art Galleries, Ellen Curlee, and was included in The Flatfile Selections at the Contemporary Art Museum St. Louis.
+She has also been a visiting artist/critic/juror at many schools and institutions including the University of Missouri – St. Louis, Southern Illinois University in Edwardsville, IL and the University of Missouri–Columbia, the Foundry Art Centre, etc. Her work is held in both private and public collections nationally.
 She is also a longstanding member of the Society for Photographic Education.

 Kathleen happily resides in St. Peters, MO with her love, their 3 children, and their k9 companions.